temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Testing ensures that all the components of an application are working as expected.

 The Temporal Go SDK includes functions to help test your Workflow Executions.
-Using this, along with the [Testify module](https://github.com/stretchr/testify), lets you to test for canceled Workflow Executions.
+Using this, along with the [Testify module](https://github.com/stretchr/testify), lets you to test for cancelled Workflow Executions.

 Create a new file called `subscription_test.go`.
 Import the Temporal Go SDK Test Suite, Go's testing and time libraries, and the `require` module from Testify.